UCL-CompLACS/qrsim/README.md

 * Renzo De Nardi, <a href="http://www0.cs.ucl.ac.uk/staff/R.DeNardi/DeNardi2013rn.pdf">_The QRSim Quadrotors Simulator_<a/> Research Note RN/13/08, Department of Computer Science University College London, March 2013. [[bibtex](doc/qrsimcite.bib)]

+Please note that Renzo De Nardi no longer works at UCL.
+All research questions should therefore be directed to Andrew Symington (a.symington@cs.ucl.ac.uk).

 ## License
 With the exception of the libraries in the [`3rdparty`](3rdparty) folder which are covered by their respective licenses, the QRSim software can be redistributed in accordance with the [Modified BSD License] (LICENSE).